springload/react-redux-exercise/README.md

 # react-redux-exercise

-Exercise to understand better react-redux, how it works and how to use it.
+> Exercise to understand better React and Redux, how they work and how to use them.

 **If you like this repo and/or learnt something from it, please give us a star :) Thanks!**